Constrat/revert-discord/README.md

 ### Option 2: Manual Installation

-1. Download the `revert.css` file from this repository
-2. Copy the entire contents of the file
+1. Copy the entirety of https://constrat.github.io/revert-discord/revert.css
-3. Paste the contents into your client mod's custom CSS section
+2. Paste the contents into your client mod's custom CSS section

 ## Customization